 “It feels incredible to be doing what I love most at the place I love the most,” she said.
 “I love seeing the designs come together and to be able to show them to other people.
 I couldn’t be happier that the Mosney creatures that I have included in my range are adored by so many people.” – Emma Sutton.

-Emma is a talented artist, and she discovered a newfound inspiration in these stunning surroundings as she began to draw animals from the gorgeous scenery around her.
+Emma is the talented artist behind Mosney Mill, who discovered a newfound inspiration in these stunning surroundings as she began to draw animals from the gorgeous scenery around her.
 A variety of whimsical animals began to emerge as illustrations for her homeware range, each with a story and a special place on the family’s 11 acres of land.

 Aside from her domestic animals, Emma has also developed bonds with some of the local wildlife.
 Many of her cherished experiences with them have served as further inspiration for her homeware range, giving her products a lovely personal touch.
 Emma is truly passionate about every one of them being designed and produced in Lancashire, and the majority of the process takes place locally.

 During the renovations, the family uncovered Mosney’s rich history.
-Mosney on the banks of the River Darwen near Preston in Lancashire, was the site of a former print works, known as Mosney Print Works.
+Mosney on the banks of the River Darwen near Preston in Lancashire, was the site of a former print works, known as Mosney Print Works, now Emmas family’s beautiful home, Mosney Mill.

 It was in operation from 1780 to 1788, and in this small space of time, Mosney Print Works made great progress in cloth printing.
 Thomas Bell of Mosney invented his “new and peculiar” method of printing up to six colours at a time, with copper plates, patented in 1783.